-We started thinking about times during the day that we could shift away from always using a pacifier.
+We started thinking about times during the day when we could shift away from constantly using a pacifier.

-We started with limiting the time he was allowed to use it in the car and house during the day.
+We started by limiting the time he was allowed to use it in the car and house during the day.

 We were pleasantly surprised…